 The Success Center, which was launched in fall 2014, is focused on several priorities:

-Supporting Implementation.
+- Supporting Implementation and Measurement of the Vision for Success.
 This virtual support venue will be augmented by on-ground workshops and consultations provided as part of CCC’s Institutional Effectiveness Partnership Initiative.
-The vision of the Success Center is for California’s community colleges to have the best system of professional development and peer collaboration in the country so as deliver outstanding educational programs and produce exceptional educational results for community college students.
+The vision of the Success Center is for California’s community colleges to have the best system of professional development and peer collaboration in the country so as to deliver outstanding educational programs and produce exceptional educational results for community college students.

 Intra- and Inter-Segmental Coordination.
 The Success Center serves as a coordinating hub that brings together key individuals, organizations, and institutions to foster change.
-For example, a goal of the Success Center is to foster more inter-segmental dialogue so as to expand the state’s system of common course numbering to include the University of California.
+For example, a goal of the Success Center is to foster more inter-segmental dialogue.

 The Success Center is housed in the Foundation for California Community Colleges and is tightly integrated into State Chancellor’s Office operations.
 Seed funding for the Success Center is provided by a two-year $500,000 grant from The Kresge Foundation, a private organization that works to create opportunities for low-income individuals and improve communities nationwide.
 The Success Center also receives financial support from the California Education Policy Fund (launched by The William and Flora Hewlett Foundation) and leverages state funding provided to CCC to carry out projects.